cmac1000/pseudemys-nelsoni/README.md

 ## Stateful children

 It's nice to be able to limit state in child components - for 'static' components, like list items reflecting a data structure, this is easy.
 But, some components need state.
-Particularly, modals: if we have a modal component to edit or add a delivery, that modal needs to know, at least:
+Particularly, modals: if we have [a modal component to edit or add a delivery](https://github.com/cmac1000/pseudemys-nelsoni/blob/1.0.0/src/js/react-components/AddDeliveryModal.js), that modal needs to know, at least:

   * whether it is open or closed
   * the values of all its inputs

 We could, in theory, keep all that state in the top level as well.
 I'm not doing that, for now, because it seems weird.
-So, modals get state, and we have to be careful to clear/reset it properly when we open/close the modal.
+So, modals get state, and we have to be careful to [clear/reset it properly when we open/close the modal](https://github.com/cmac1000/pseudemys-nelsoni/blob/1.0.0/src/js/react-components/AddDeliveryModal.js#L30-L43).
 Not ideal; there is probably a Better Way.

 ## Globally-derived data needed in child components

 Here's an example:

-We have six orders for turtles to be sent to Jupiter.
+We have [six orders for turtles to be sent to Jupiter](https://github.com/cmac1000/pseudemys-nelsoni/blob/1.0.0/src/data/orders.json).
 We want any add/edit delivery modal that gets opened to only present, as options, orders that are not scheduled for delivery elsewhere on the UI.
 This is tricky, because to compute that, we need to know:

   * the set of all orders
   * the set of all scheduled orders

 A given modal component doesn't know those things - that's top-level data, and we don't pass that stuff down.

-This is my solution: calculate this at the top level, pass it down the component hierarchy as props.
+This is my solution: [calculate this at the top level](https://github.com/cmac1000/pseudemys-nelsoni/blob/1.0.0/src/js/react-components/ScheduleList.js#L46-L64), and then [pass it down the component hierarchy as props](https://github.com/cmac1000/pseudemys-nelsoni/blob/1.0.0/src/js/react-components/ScheduleList.js#L89).
 It works fine, but seems clunky, especially as these cases proliferate (as they presumably will in real applications).

 ## Data syncing with other components

-Our 'global' data is actually scoped to this particular hierarchy of react components.
+Our 'global' data is actually [scoped to this particular hierarchy](https://github.com/cmac1000/pseudemys-nelsoni/blob/1.0.0/index.html#L22-L28) of react components.
 If we have a page, let's say, with two such hierarchies that need to be kept in sync, there's no obvious way to do that.

 ## The theoretical ease of self-destruction

-The global `update` function, while a cheerful member of the team, is potentially destructive.
+The global `update()` function, while a cheerful member of the team, is potentially destructive.
 It does no validation of the values or keypaths being passed to it, and will happily accept any call, from anywhere, setting any property in the global data structure to any value.
-If some poorly-written modal component sets the top-level `schedules` data to an empty array, `update` will let that sail on through.
+If some poorly-written modal component sets the top-level `schedules` data to an empty array, `update()` will let that sail on through.

+Client-side javascript is never "safe", of course - anyone can open a console in a browser and do anything to the HTML, CSS or Javascript.
+Still, it's nice to make architecture that discourages developers from blowing themselves up.

 # What is to be done?